-The lot was occupied by a 3-story frame dwelling on a stone foundation with a 1story frame extension at the rear.
+A 3-story frame dwelling on a stone foundation occupied the lot.
 No structure is shown in the rear yard.
 The map indicates that there was a 6" water main and an 18" sewer line in Walworth Street, which was now asphalt between Flushing and Myrtle Avenues.
 The Myrtle Avenue elevated line had been constructed.
 There was a station not far from the intersection of Walworth Street and Myrtle Avenue.